taaalha/Migration-from-AWS-to-GCP/Documentation.md

 tutorial.
 If you have used a transit gateway, some steps might be different.

-# Firewall rules
+# Firewall rules and Security Groups

-A very important part of doing migrations is configuring the firewall rules.
+A very important part of doing migrations is configuring the firewall rules and security groups.

 These firewall rules should be on the **gcp** side.
 Even though the first firewall rule encompasses all the firewall rules beneath it, for